 Contracts on extension-block receiver parameters

-Contracts such as [NotNull] or Metalama.Patterns.Contracts attributes can now be applied to the receiver parameter of an extension block (#1127).
+Contracts such as [NotNull] or attributes from Metalama.Patterns.Contracts can now be applied to the receiver parameter of an extension block (#1127).
 Metalama propagates the contract to every extension member in the block, so a single declaration validates this-equivalent receiver access across the entire extension block, including members introduced by other aspects.

-Introducing C# 14 compound assignment operators
+Introducing user-defined compound assignment operators

 For details, see the Introducing operators section of Introducing members.